actor-framework/evolution/proposals/0003-network-layer-rework.md

 Adding data to the queues is potentially a costly operation as it requires memory allocations.
 The queue itself is not the problem, but the buffers it stores might be.
 There are several approaches to avoid this.
 Reusing buffers is one.
 Writing a custom allocator that uses a memory pool is another one.
 There is also tmalloc.
 This needs some thought.

-Protocols that are multiplexed over a single socket such as UDP or QUIC require more complex queue handling.
-An idea is to introduce one queue per endpoint.
-This requires a mechanism to dynamically manage queues in the event handler, including a mechanism to know which queues have data.

 *Queues:*

+Protocols that are multiplexed over a single socket such as UDP or QUIC require a mapping of each packet to the endpoint it addresses.
+Let's call this info id.
+For UDP this would be host + port.

-* one queue per endpoint
+* Add a one queue per endpoint, queue knows its id.
+  * Pro: Transport-independent queues.
+  * Con: Overhead for queue management.
-* a single queue with a filed for the transport-specific id
+* A single queue with a filed for the transport-specific id.
+Each proxy knows the id for its endpoint and appends it with its payload.
+  * Pro: Only one queue.
+No lookup since each packet knows its id.
+  * Con: Queue type depends on the transport policy.
-* a singel queue and the protocol keeps a mapping from the node id in the mailbox element to the connection id
+* A single queue, but the protocol keeps a mapping from the node id (available in the mailbox element) to the connection id.
+  * Pro: Single queue with transport-independent type.
+  * Con: Protocol has to do a hash lookup (which is often cheap).

 *Challenges:*